alibabacloud-automation/terraform-alicloud-dms-rds/README.md

-Terraform module which creates lightweight web service with ECS&RDS on Alibaba Cloud
+Terraform module which managing RDS by DMS on Alibaba Cloud

 terraform-alicloud-dms-rds
 =====================================================================